Skip to content

 Not recommended if you play small boutique amps and are looking for a smooth warm tone for solo playing or home recording.

 Why is it called a 5881 if it can handle going into a 6L6GC (30 watts per tube) amp, a 5881 is 6L6GB (23 watts)?
-Remember it’s really neither; it’s really a 6Π3C-E. When choosing a name for the American market the JAN 5881WGB had similar function (Servo tube for military aircraft, compact size and plate structure, and lower output than a true 6L6GC).
+Remember it's really neither; it's really a 6Π3C-E. When choosing a name for the American market the JAN 5881WGB had similar function (Servo tube for military aircraft, used in military communications equipment, compact size and plate structure, and lower output than a true 6L6GC).

 All of These Tubes are Really the Sovtek 5881 WXT or 5881/6L6 WGC: